karlhulme/jsonotron/readme.md

       + std
 </pre>

-You will need to `npm install jsonotron-js jsontron-interfaces jsonotron-codegen jsonoserve`.
+You will need to install dependencies with `npm install jsonotron-js jsontron-interfaces jsonotron-codegen jsonoserve`.

 You can then use the following code to set up a jsonotron service based on Express.